Standard Terms and Conditions for the Supply of Goods

 Standard Vendor Services means standard services (such as maintenance) provided by a Vendor which are intrinsically linked to and/or ordinarily sold with the Goods.
 For the avoidance of doubt, Standard Vendor Services do not include services performed by NTT or services performed by the Vendor for which a separate statement of work has been provided;

 Third Party Terms means the separate terms and conditions issued by the manufacturer or licensor of the Goods (which may be a Vendor), including licence terms for software or terms for Standard Vendor Services;

 Terms and Conditions means these terms and conditions; and

-Vendor means a third party from whom which NTT ICT sources Goods.
+Vendor means a third party from whom which NTT sources Goods.